Flowpack/Flowpack.Listable/README.md

 3. For each of your nodetypes create a new Fusion object of type NodeTypeName + 'Short', or manually define a rendering object.
 4. Rely on public API keys when overriding settings.

-If you don't need the package, but love Fusion, [look here](Resources/Private/Fusion/Api.fusion), you may find some inspiration :)

 # Nodetype mixins

 On data level we provide only one mixin: `Flowpack.Listable:ListableMixin`.
 The only thing you have to do, is to add this mixin to nodetypes that you would want to list with this package.
 That's right, planing all other fields is completely up to you.